Curated idea list

 Best for: Creators, coaches, educators, experts

-Why it is overlooked: Most people treat it like content instead of a business, so they never design the money model.
+Why most channels never make money: Most people treat it like content instead of a business, so they never design the money model.

 First move: Pick one audience, name 30 video ideas, and choose the money path before video one.